anoban/wsu/R/mkcor/README.md

 1) ensure that R is installed
 2) open PowerShell
 3) cd into the directory containing this README file
-4) execute the following commands (Note that the commands passed to R.exe are case sensitive!):
+4) execute the following commands (Note that the commands passed to R.exe are case sensitive):
-    - `& '<your install location>\R-<your installed version>\bin\R.exe' CMD build --no-build-vignettes .` not specifying --no-build-vignettes causes an error for some reason? e.g. `& 'C:\Program Files\R\R-4.5.2\bin\R.exe' CMD build --no-build-vignettes .`
+    - `& '<your install location>\R-<your installed version>\bin\R.exe' CMD build --no-build-vignettes .`
+       e.g. `& 'C:\Program Files\R\R-4.5.2\bin\R.exe' CMD build --no-build-vignettes .`
+       not specifying `--no-build-vignettes` causes an error for some reason?
        This will create an archive named `mkcor_1.0.tar.gz` in your current working directory.
 Next execute:
     - `& 'C:\Program Files\R\R-4.5.2\bin\R.exe' CMD INSTALL mkcor_1.0.tar.gz`
        This would install the package for your R installation.